-The area of specialization written and oral exam can be administered in many formats.
+The area of specialization written, and oral exam can be administered in many formats.
 Please provide a proposed format (e.g. published paper, answers to series of questions, etc.).
 You will be required to write and then orally defend your written work by successfully answering questions posed by your advisory committee.
 Additionally, your exam must be scheduled with the department office and are public.

-department office and are public.

-Proposed Format for Area of Special zation:
+Proposed Format for Area of Specialization vn:

 Semester: Year:

-Advisory Committee Approval The program of study has been approved by the advisory committee. roved by the advisory committee.
-Any changes must be
+Advisory Committee Approva The program of study has been approved the advisory committee. al d by the advisory committee.
+Any changes must be approved by

 Major Professor: Date

 Committee Member: Date

 Committee Member: Date

 Committee Member: Date

+Graduate Coordinator: Date

-(Graduate Coordinator is to sign as verification prior to the student's advancement to candidacy)
+(Graduate Coordinator is to sign as candidacy) verification prior to the student's advancement to

+Copies of this form are to be distributed to graduate program assistant. the major professor, the department head, and the